MicrosoftDocs/WSL/WSL/basic-commands.md

 wsl --install
 ```

 Install WSL and the default Ubuntu distribution of Linux.
 [Learn more](./install.md).
-You can also use this command to install additional Linux distributions by running `wsl --install <Distribution Name>`.
+You can also use this command to install additional Linux distributions by running `wsl --install -d <Distribution Name>`.
 For a valid list of distribution names, run `wsl --list --online`.

 Options include: